akashsharma-2002/NLP_text_summarization./README.md

 # NLP_text_summarization.
-develop an extractive text summarization system using transformer-based models, using bert.
-The model is able to provide summary of very big transcript.
+this developed model is an extractive text summarization system that is built using transformer-based models, and Bert.
+The model is able to provide a summary of the very big transcript.
+The text data is preprocessed, fine-tune a transformer model used for extractive summarization, and evaluate the system's performance.